- 1.accelerated data science programs take 12-18 months versus 2-4 years for traditional degrees

 Professional experience in data-related roles strengthens applications significantly.
 Many programs target working professionals with 2-5 years of experience who want to transition into data science roles or advance their current careers.

-Application materials typically include transcripts, statement of purpose, two recommendation letters, and sometimes a technical portfolio or coding sample.
+Application materials include transcripts, statement of purpose, two recommendation letters, and sometimes a technical portfolio or coding sample.
 GRE scores are waived by most accelerated programs, focusing instead on practical experience and motivation.

 - Bachelor's degree with minimum 3.0 GPA